 Interviews – written answers

-It may be reasonable for the applicant to be allowed to give written answers to the interviewers’ list of pre-set interview questions (and possibly other questions), rather than having to answer orally.
+It may be reasonable for the job applicant to be allowed to give written answers to the interviewers’ list of pre-set interview questions (and possibly other questions), rather than having to answer orally.

 Written answers: When may this required/reasonable?

-The employment tribunal held that written answers should have been allowed even where outwardly the applicant did not stammer that much at the interview.
+The employment tribunal held the employer should have allowed written answers even where outwardly the job applicant did not stammer that much at the interview.
 This was because covert symptoms of the stammer such as word avoidance meant that he “failed to show in-depth experiences and examples,” and was thus unable to build on the information in his application form like other candidates.
 Also, given that the candidate had a stammering problem in interviews, it was not reasonable to use these to ascertain how his oral skills would be on the job itself.

 Written answers: How much time to allow?

-Reasons to consider oral follow-ups:
+Reasons for oral follow-ups:

 - Not asking follow-ups at all to explore his answers may put him at a disadvantage if other candidates are asked follow-ups.